 Vehicle crashes remain the number one killer of children 1 to 12 years old in the United States despite advances in vehicle and safety seat design and stronger legislation regarding seat use.
 The best way to protect children is to place them in the right seat, at the right time, and use it correctly every time.
 In addition to vehicle crashes, children are at-risk as pedestrians and pedal cyclists.

 • Infants/Toddlers: rear-facing seats until 2 years of age or they reach highest weight or height allowed by their car safety seat's manufacturer

 • Toddlers/Preschoolers: forward-facing seat with 5-point harness at age 2 or they have outgrown their rear-facing seat until they reach highest weight or height allowed by their car safety seat's manufacturer

 • School-aged Children: belt-positioning booster seats after they have outgrown their harnessed forward-facing seat until the vehicle seat belt fits properly, typically when they reach 4'9" in height and are between 8-12 years of age

 • Older Children: lap and shoulder seat belts when they are old enough and large enough to use the vehicle seat belt alone.

 • All children younger than 13 years should ride, properly restrained, the rear seats of vehicles.

 In addition to the fitting stations services, CU Safe provided age appropriate educational programs on a range of transportation topics to pre-school and elementary school students; general education programs for parents and others; and continuing-education programs for child care workers, foster parents, and other helping professionals.
-Led by program coordinator, Eleanor Walters, the CU Safe team included health sciences undergraduate students and graduate research students from Clemson University.
-All safety seat inspections were conducted by a certified CPS technician.
+Led by a program coordinator, the CU Safe team included undergraduate students and graduate research students from Clemson University from departments such as Public Health Sciences and the School of Education.

 *American Academy of Pediatrics and National Highway Traffic Safety Administration